pedroseruca/xcode-templates/README.md

 # xcode-templates

-A Repo with custom templates for when you add a new file
+A Repo with custom templates for Xcode

+## What are Templates?

+When you create a new file on Xcode you are used to see some kind of dialog window requiring the name for the file and you might even find some options on it.
+That is a Template already provided by Xcode.
+But nothing stops you to add you owns for your convenience.

 ## What could bring to project?

-Actually, when you create a new file on Xcode you are already using Templates, but the default ones provided by Xcode.
-So you already know how to use it and what could bring to your project.

-Custom templates are just like standard templates but you can make them and personalise at your will.
+Every project gets to a state where you find yourslef asking if there isn't a way to reduce the boilerplate that you have been accumulating over the time.
+It could be a BaseViewController, a consistent way of making a view, or just rules that define Marks.
+All of this dance of ⌘C and ⌘V could be avoided by creating simple, yet not bindable, templates that help you speed up the process.

+## What will you find here?

+This Repo will have examples for the project I current work, so don't expect them to work on yours.
+What you can take from here is workable examples (believe or not are hard to find), and explanations how to make yours.

+You will have to know nothing apart of basic Swift / iOS knowledge.

 ## Steps: